Transcatheter Heart Valve Implantation Procedure for Aortic Stenosis | Gleneagles Hospital Penang

 The catheter is removed and the new valve is now working in place of the original diseased valve.

-Following the procedure, you may have to spend 2 – 4 days recovering in the hospital, which may include a period of observation at the intensive care unit (ICU), before you can be discharged.
+Following the Transcatheter Aortic Valve Implantation procedure, you may need to spend 2 – 4 days recovering in the hospital, which may include a period of observation at the intensive care unit (ICU), before you can be discharged.

 Complete recovery may take several weeks and varies depending on your health.
-During this time, it is important to care for the incision site carefully to prevent infection and take any medication that has been prescribed.
-You should also walk around as much as possible but avoid heavy lifting or strenuous activity.
+During this time, it is essential to care for the incision site carefully to prevent infection and to take any prescribed medication.
+You should also walk around as much as possible, but avoid heavy lifting or strenuous activity.

 Follow your doctor’s advice on when you can resume normal daily activities such as driving or going back to work.
 Cardiac rehabilitation may be recommended to help improve exercise tolerance, functional capacity, and quality of life.